Bluetooth: Fast Pair

 Verify that the paired device is appearing on the list.

-Press Button 1 to switch to the Fast Pair not discoverable advertising show UI indication mode.
-LED 3 starts blinking rapidly.
-If you want to test the Fast Pair not discoverable advertising hide UI indication mode, press Button 1 again.
+If you want to test the Fast Pair not discoverable advertising with the hide UI indication mode, press Button 1.
 LED 3 starts blinking slowly.

 Wait until the Fast Pair Provider is added to Saved devices on the second Android device: